CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Adding new features
 ===================

-The gateway architecture is flexible on purpose for adding or customizing your gateway by only modifying the post_processing_gw.py script.
-To add new options, you can either add new fields in one of the current sections in gateway_conf.json, or add a brand new section.
+The gateway architecture is flexible on purpose for adding or customizing your gateway by modifying the `post_processing_gw.py` script or the `post_status_processing_gw.py` script or by adding now cloud scripts.
+To add new options, you can either add new fields in one of the current sections in `gateway_conf.json`, or add a brand new section.

-New cloud platforms can be added by writing new cloud scripts and adding them to clouds.json.
+New cloud platforms can be added by writing new cloud scripts and adding them to `clouds.json`.
 See this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md).

-USE cmd.sh to interact with the gateway
+Use `cmd.sh` to interact with the gateway
 =======================================

-You can use cmd.sh as follows:
+You can use `cmd.sh` as follows:

 	> ./cmd.sh
 	=======================================* Gateway 00000027EBBEDA21 *===